formio/formio-red/README.md

-Form.io integration with Node Red
+Form.io integration with Node-RED
 =================================
-This provides a few nodes which makes working with the Form.io platform within Node Red much easier.
+This provides a few nodes which makes working with the Form.io platform within Node-RED much easier.

 Installation
 ------------------
-You must first install Node Red and have it running locally to use this.
+You must first install Node-RED and have it running locally to use this.
 Go to http://nodered.org/ to learn more.

 Once you have this running, change directory to your ```.node-red``` folder, and then type the following.